Nasdanika/nasdanika.github.io/engineering/nasdanika.md

 This page provides an overview of Nasdanika products.

+The primary target audience of the Nasdanika product line are Java developers who use Maven.

-The main _theme_ of Nasdanika product line can be expressed as "Efficient knowledge capture and dissemination" using [Domain-Driven Design](https://en.wikipedia.org/wiki/Domain-driven_design), [Model-based Systems Engineering (MBSE)](https://en.wikipedia.org/wiki/Model-based_systems_engineering) and code generation being the means to efficiently codify knowledge and then disseminate it.
+The main _theme_ can be expressed as "Efficient knowledge capture and dissemination" using [Domain-Driven Design](https://en.wikipedia.org/wiki/Domain-driven_design), [Model-based Systems Engineering (MBSE)](https://en.wikipedia.org/wiki/Model-based_systems_engineering) and code generation being the means to efficiently codify knowledge and then disseminate it.